 Why Transparent Data is Vital to the Commercial Transportation Industry

+We know by now you understand the importance of driver data in the commercial transportation industry.
 By the time you read this, chances are you’ve already forgotten about FaceApp, a smartphone app that went viral in early July 2019.
 This sparked an avalanche of use as people rushed to post their digitally-aged selfies under the #FaceAppChallenge.
 Less than a week after craze exploded, the web was awash with posts on the privacy and security of user data.
 What’s the big deal over something like FaceApp?
 It all comes down to data and privacy.

 The Two Faces of Biometric Data